reese3928/fincomepy/README.md

 fincomepy
 ==========

 A set of tools to perform fixed income securities related calculation in Python.
+The Python module is accompanied by a Flask app with the same functionality.

 Products covered:

 * [Z-spread calculation from zero coupon bond](#z-spread-calculation-from-zero-coupon-bond)
 * [Z-spread calculation from par coupon bond](#z-spread-calculation-from-par-coupon-bond)